mittalkapdiya/phishguard/README.md

 - This is a demo.
 Do not send sensitive emails to third-party servers.
 - Tighten CORS, add authentication (e.g., signed tokens), rate limiting, and logging.
 - Consider an **on-device model** for privacy, and use cloud checks only for high-risk cases.

+🔮 Roadmap

+✅ Basic phishing detection (MVP)

+🔜 Google Safe Browsing & VirusTotal integration

+🔜 Admin dashboard with logs & alerts

+🔜 On-device ML model for full privacy

+📜 License

+This project is licensed under the MIT License

+💡 Built as a demo project to explore AI + Cybersecurity.